Mosby's Manual of Diagnostic and Laboratory Tests

 Key Features

-- UNIQUE!
-Test Results and Clinical Significance sections describe the significance of the test findings and discuss the pathophysiology of the disease process and how it relates to the test result.

-- UNIQUE!
-Home Care Responsibilities boxes focus on post-test factors for consideration.

-- UNIQUE!
-Related Tests sections list additional tests related to the main test — including tests that provide similar information, confirmatory information, and other tests used to evaluate the same organ, disease process, or symptom complex.
+- Related Tests sections list tests that provide similar information or are used to evaluate the same body system, disease process, or symptom.

 Table of Contents